aathil-ali/mailerLite/README.md

   - `/subscribers`
   - `/subscribers/create`

 Make sure to replace placeholder values such as `localhost`, `username`, `password`, and `database` with your actual configuration.
-Adjust other commands and paths based on your project structure.
+Adjust other commands and paths based on your project structure and also in Docker Config.